themaplelab/swan/readme.md

 ```
 ./utils/dev/run-tests -sdk <path_to_macosx_sdk> -dir <path_to_swift_file>
 ```

-## Contributing
-Please see the [page](https://github.com/themaplelab/swan/wiki/Contributing) on contributing.

 --------------------

 :construction: **You should expect errors as SWAN is WIP and not fully functional.**